mattcorr/til/domains/Reset-computer-password.md

 $creds = Get-Credential
 Reset-ComputerMachinePassword -Server <domain controller> -Credentials $creds
 ```
+_NOTE: You will just need to replace `<domain controller>` with the name of the domain server on your network.

 When prompted for a account provide a domain admin account